kingsdigitallab/tcl/_pages/tna/visualization-1981.md

 ---

 <div class="narrow">
-  <p>This visualisation applies the same workflow used for TCL project to the <a href="http://www.legislation.gov.uk/ukpga/1981/69/contents">Wildlife and Countryside Act 1981</a> using the <a href="http://www.legislation.gov.uk/ukpga/1981/69/data.xml">XML CMLC data</a> as input.
+  <p>This visualisation applies the same workflow used for TCL project to the <strong><a href="http://www.legislation.gov.uk/ukpga/1981/69/contents">Wildlife and Countryside Act 1981</a></strong> using the <strong><a href="http://www.legislation.gov.uk/ukpga/1981/69/data.xml">XML CMLC data</a></strong> as input.
 The structure mirrors the hierarchy of the XML document and the nodes indicates the number of commentaries, whether they are amendments or other types of commentaries.
 Given the amount of commentaries, the size of the nodes was kept the same.</p>

   <p><strong>Don't expand all</strong> - It crashes</p>
   <p>Hover over the leaf nodes to display the textual content.</p>